 Children in ORR Custody – The MOA requires ORR to report a great deal of information about children in its custody to ICE or CBP.
 The list of mandatory reporting requirements is long, with broad, undefined terms and insufficient explanation regarding how ICE and CBP will use the reported information.
 Some of the reporting categories relate to behavioral information that is critical for ORR’s child welfare mission but that could prove harmful when shared with an enforcement agency.

-- History: Previously, DHS has been able to obtain case files on individual children through a delineated request process – a process that did not require child welfare professionals to act in a law enforcement capacity.
+History: Previously, DHS has been able to obtain case files on individual children through a delineated request process – a process that did not require child welfare professionals to act in a law enforcement capacity.

-Sponsor Vetting – Under the MOA, while ORR is still responsible for processing and vetting a potential sponsor, ICE will run background checks (criminal and immigration) and then provide that information to ORR for their determination of the suitability of the sponsor.
+Sponsor Vetting – Under the MOA, while ORR is still responsible for processing and vetting a potential sponsor, ICE will run background checks (criminal and immigration) and then provide that information to ORR for its determination of the suitability of the sponsor.
 The MOA stipulates that ORR will also provide ICE with the name, date of birth, address, fingerprints, and any available documents or biographic information about not only the sponsor but all adult members of the potential sponsor’s household.

-providing personal information .
 Further, the Department of Homeland Security accompanied the MOA with a System of Records Notice providing that the biometric data obtained regarding sponsors and their household members will now be stored by DHS in its Criminal History and Immigration Verification system, and explicitly permitting ICE and CBP to use such information for enforcement purposes .

-Analysis: While thorough vetting of sponsors is beneficial to ensure the welfare of unaccompanied children, the MOA fails to place any limitations on the use of this data by ICE and CBP and DHS’s accompanying System of Records Notice permits its use for immigration enforcement.
+Analysis: While thorough vetting of sponsors is beneficial to ensure the welfare of unaccompanied children, the MOA fails to place any limitations on the use of this data by ICE and CBP, and DHS’s accompanying System of Records Notice permits its use for immigration enforcement, without any temporal restrictions.
 Using the sponsorship process to facilitate enforcement undermines family reunification, the fundamental principle of child welfare , by turning safe placement screening into a mechanism for immigration enforcement.

 CONSEQUENCES OF THE MOA